Community-centered Population Health

 General Description of Student Activities

-Dr. Paulette Sankofa is the founder and CEO of Peace Education Action Compassion and Empowerment (PEACE) Weaving Wholeness whose mission is to help women heal and remain whole.
+Dr. Paulette Sankofa is the founder and CEO of Peace Education Action Compassion and Empowerment (PEACE) Weaving Wholeness, whose mission is to help women heal and remain whole.
 The center is located at 2718 North 13th Street in Old North St. Louis.
-In summer 2019, we delivered a summer camp program for seniors 50+ in age who live in the 63101, 63106, 63107, 63108, 63113 and 63115 zip codes.
+In summer 2019, we delivered a summer camp program for seniors 50+ years in age who live in the 63101, 63106, 63107, 63108, 63113 and 63115 zip codes.
 Summer 2019 programming was delivered face-to-face, and summer 2020 programming was delivered remotely via Zoom.
 Data was gathered pre- and post- camp and six months later on camp participants.
 We are hoping to expand programming in 2020.
 This project will support Dr. Sankofa in her efforts to build a naturally occurring retirement community (NORC) for this North City area.